 Q. Can I buy the phone from you?

 A. The phone is currently not for sale.
-That being said, the owner of the device may change their mind once we return it.
+That being said, the owner of the device may change their mind once I return it to them.

 Q. How’s battery life?